inverse-inc/packetfence/addons/soh/README.rst

-The three broad steps are: create a violation class for the condition, then create an SoH filter to trigger the violation when "anti-virus is disabled", and finally, restart Packetfence.
+The three broad steps are: create a violation class for the condition, then create an SoH filter to trigger the violation when "anti-virus is disabled", and finally, restart PacketFence.

 1. Create a violation through the admin interface, or edit conf/violations.conf and add a section like this: